ESMStereo: Enhanced ShuffleMixer Disparity Upsampling for Real-Time and Accurate Stereo Matching: Introduction

 Our main contributions are:

-\begin{itemize} \item The ESMStereo is a stereo matching architecture with low computational complexity designed to minimize the computational burden of the cost volume and 3D aggregation modules by transferring the computational workload to the post-disparity regression stage, where 2D modules are used to recover the details of the stereo scene. \item We introduce the Enhanced ShuffleMixer (ESM) module, a fast feature-guided upsampler designed for efficient upsampling.
-The ESM module integrates feature fusion, leverages the ShuffleMixer layer to focus on local correlations in the features, and employs a lightweight feature-guided hourglass refinement network to recover additional scene details at each upsampling stage. \item ESMStereo demonstrates strong generalization on real-world datasets and achieves a high level of accuracy and performance compared to other published real-time stereo matching networks. \end{itemize}
+\begin{itemize} \item We introduce the Enhanced ShuffleMixer (ESM) module as our primary contribution, a fast feature-guided upsampler designed for efficient upsampling.
+The ESM module integrates feature fusion, leverages the ShuffleMixer layer to focus on local correlations in the features, and employs a lightweight feature-guided hourglass refinement network to recover additional scene details at each upsampling stage. \item The ESMStereo is a stereo matching architecture with low computational complexity designed to minimize the computational burden of the cost volume and 3D aggregation modules by transferring the computational workload to the post-disparity regression stage, where 2D modules are used to recover the details of the stereo scene. \item ESMStereo achieves D1 error rates of 5.4\% on KITTI 2012 and 5.5\% on KITTI 2015, which indicate competitive performance on real-world benchmarks and demonstrate reasonable generalization to unseen datasets compared with other published real-time stereo matching methods.